meatyite/badpythonsshhoneypot/README.md

 mv ./id_rsa.pub ~/honeypot/ <br />
 cd ~/honeypot/ <br />
 python ./honeypot.py <br />
+you can replace cpuinfo and passwd files with other fake ones
 # Test the honeypot
 ssh root@127.0.0.1 -p 2222 <br />
 (the password is "password")